nfepb/CI-Boutique-Ado/README.md

 9. Adds Totast and Django message to communicate with the user
     * Adds toast folder in templates/includes
     * Updates CSS
+    * Adds if logic to base.html
+    * Updates views for when messages should be displayed

 # Deployment
 Django `startproject boutique_ado` steps